Greece in the Eurovision Song Contest 2013: Background

-The Greek national broadcaster, Hellenic Broadcasting Corporation (ERT), is in charge of Greece's participation each year, including the selection process for its entry.
+As part of its duties as participating broadcaster, the Hellenic Broadcasting Corporation (ERT) organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
 Although its selection techniques have varied over the decades, the most common has been a national final in which various acts compete against each other with pre-selected songs, voted on by a jury, televoters, or both.
 In most cases, internal selections have been reserved for high-profile acts, with the song either being selected internally or with multiple songs —by one or multiple composers— performed by the artist during a televised final.
 In 2004, this method was departed from, with the broadcaster using a reality television talent competition format inspired by the Idol series before ultimately selecting the act internally instead.

 Before Eurovision

 In mid-November 2012, Johnny Kalimeris, executive member of the ERT board, initially confirmed that Greece would take part in the Eurovision Song Contest 2013 despite the ongoing financial problems the nation was facing.
 Despite this confirmation, the country's participation came into doubt later the same month due to budget cuts the broadcaster had endured, the high costs associated with the contest, and the difficulty those costs would present in finding sponsors to cover the expenses.
 Additionally, various Greek politicians and government spokesman Simos Kedikoglou suggested that a participation in the 2013 contest would be distasteful during a time that Greeks were enduring drastic economic cuts to keep the economy afloat due to the ongoing financial crisis.
 Despite the uncertainty, Greece's participation was officially confirmed on 21 December 2012 when the European Broadcasting Union (EBU) released a list of the countries that would participate in the 2013 contest.
 ERT later stated that its participation was decided taking into consideration the high viewership and popularity of the event, on the condition that the broadcaster would not be burdened financially.